iamdanielv/ssh-manager/README.md

 - **Server Management**:
   - Interactively select a host and connect.
   - Add new hosts from scratch or by cloning an existing one.
-  - Edit host parameters (alias, hostname, user, port, key file) using a step-by-step wizard.
+  - Edit host parameters (alias, hostname, user, port, key file, tags) using a step-by-step wizard.
   - `delete` and `clone` hosts.
   - Test the connection to a single host or all hosts in parallel.
 - **Key Management**: